Perhaps the most discussed topic in Casa di TravelDNA, what will we take with us?

 Roll up your clothes, then you can easily get them out of the bag.
 You can also use it to gather all your little stuff, such as cables, clothesline and a worldplug.

-The packingcubes also give you a good limit, you cannot bring any more t-shirts than you can fit into the cube ;-)
+The packingcubes also give you a good limitation, you cannot bring any more t-shirts than you can fit into the cube ;-)